"We concentrated our meagre resources on the largest boat, the JAMES CAIRD, so named by SHACKLETON."

 After the epic boat journey the James Caird was hoisted onboard the steam powered whale catcher Samson, which had come round the north of the island to rescue Vincent, McNish and McCarthy.
 At Peggotty Camp the James Caird was found overturned and being used as a hut; the raised gunwales were burnt to generate warmth for the three debilitated sailors.

-The boat was stored temporarily at Grayson's Shipyard, Birkenhead, and after an appeal to have her saved from the breakers yard, the boat was brought back to London as the only relic of the Endurance.
+The boat was stored temporarily at Grayson's Shipyard, Birkenhead, and after an appeal to have her saved from the breakers yard, the boat was brought back to London as the largest relic of the Endurance.
 The James Caird went on static display at the Royal Albert Hall, the rooftop gardens at Selfridges on Oxford Street, and the Middlesex Hospital where Shackleton delivered one of many charitable public talks.
-After various exhibitions, the boat was eventually gifted to John Quiller Rowett by Shackleton in 1921 and is now preserved at Dulwich College, London.
+After various exhibitions, the boat was eventually gifted by John Quiller Rowett after Shackleton's untimely death in 1922.
+The little lifeboat is now preserved at Dulwich College, London.

 Sail Arrangement & Rigging

-There are no photographs of the James Caird under full sail, only artist impressions of what the sailing rig would have looked like as described by Worsley and Shackleton in their individual accounts.
-Close examination of the James Caird at Dulwich College, and Frank Hurley’s iconic photographs, reveal that a number of original fittings on the original restored boat are missing.
+There are no photographs of the James Caird under full sail, only artist impressions of what the sailing rig ought to have looked based on descriptions by Worsley and Shackleton in their individual accounts.
+Close examination of the James Caird at Dulwich College, and Frank Hurley’s iconic photographs, reveal that a number of fittings on the original restored boat are missing or incorrectly reproduced.

 With sail making experience gathered over a lifetime at sea, traditional sailmaker Philip Rose-Taylor has determined that the material used for the original sails was a natural fibre, probably Royal Navy No.7 duck canvas made by Francis Webster’s of Arbroath.
 Only the mainsail and jib sail can be reefed, their reef points aligned with the clews of the sails so that the sheet leads don’t require re-positioning.